 Make sure to select “kilowatt-hours of electricity” from the ‘-choose a unit-‘ menu.

 Select Calculate to see what impact your electrical use has and then give us a call to learn how solar may benefit you and the environment!

-Let’s see How these Credits & Incentives make a difference with this Sample Home
+Let’s see How these Credits & Tax Exemptions make a difference with this Sample Home

 This sample home is using 675kWh per month.
 Here is how going solar provides the benefits of reduced electrical bills and a decreased carbon footprint.

 Currently a home owner could have up to 30% of the cost of a solar PV system returned by means of the Federal Tax Credit.
 The sales tax exemption in Washington provides another cost savings to the overall system.